Sp3rick/GroupHelp/plugins.md

 Editable from /settings menù, creates the /rules command

-Adds on "user" a custom object "rules" with following elements:
+Adds on "chat" a custom object "rules" with following elements:

 text : text of rules
 entities : entities of rules text